9 Consequences of Not Wearing Sunglasses

 The side-effects of not wearing sunglasses

-Sunglasses aren’t just an accessory to match our outfits.
-In reality, they’re always in season to protect our eyes from ultraviolet rays.
+Sunglasses aren’t just an accessory to match your outfit.
+In reality, they’re always in season to protect your eyes from ultraviolet rays.

 It’s been shown that not wearing sunglasses leads to many side-effects as a consequence.
 Some of them are the following:

 We recommend that you read: Natural Remedies for Dry Eyes

 This radiation is very harmful for our vision because it can lead to cataracts or permanent damage in the cornea, among other problems.

 In addition, sunlight irritates your eyes and it also gives us headaches that can worsen into migraines.

 Eyes need moisture in order to do their job, focus well and avoid problems such as blurry vision, irritation and itchiness.
 Not wearing sunglasses can dry out your eyes.